 You’re finally engaged and ready to tie the knot!
 Now What?
 I’m sure you’re here because a traditional wedding day didn’t match your wedding vision and you’d rather experience a wedding that is intentional and true to your relationship.
 You’ve learned about the amazing idea of eloping and how stress free & magical choosing to elope truly is.
 But you have no idea on how to elope.

-Eloping use to be considered running off to the courthouse or Las Vegas and getting married quick and easy before telling anyone.
+An elopement definition use to be considered running off to the courthouse or Las Vegas and getting married quick and easy before telling anyone.
 Elopements are more than signing a paper in secret.
-It is another way to say I do and to experience a wedding that reflects who you are, together, as a couple.
+Here at Escape and Adventure, we define elopements as another way to say I do and experience a wedding day that is a true reflection of who you are as a couple.

 If you imagine your day full of adventure, activities that are true to you, love, happy tears, and crossing off your bucket list with non-stop adventure, then you’ve come to the right place!

-Here are some helpful tips to plan your just us wedding day.
+Here are some helpful wedding planning tips to plan your ‘just us’ wedding experience.

 1. SET A WEDDING DATE

 The first step to planning your elopement is choosing your elopement date.
 Your date does not have to be set in stone but it is highly preferred when scheduling meetings with your wedding vendors.